GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 - Add the SSL certificate of your Gluu server to the `cacerts` keystore of your local Java installation.
 There are lots of articles around the Web on how to import a certificate to the keystore.
 An utility called [Key Store Explorer](http://keystore-explorer.sourceforge.net) makes this task super-easy.
 If you are using a self-signed certificate, you can find it at `/opt/gluu-server-<gluu-version>/etc/certs/httpd.crt`

-- Online Java-docs for SCIM-Client are available [here](https://ox.gluu.org/scim-javadocs/apidocs/index.html).
-You can generate java-docs locally using Maven; just run `mvn javadoc:javadoc`
+- Online Java-docs for scim-client are available [here](https://ox.gluu.org/scim-javadocs/apidocs/index.html).
+You can generate java-docs locally using Maven; just run `mvn javadoc:javadoc -pl scim-client`

 #### Start a Simple Project